johnathanmann/sprite-planner/README.md

 The UI design and the little character (Otacon) on the project page were all designed in reference to Metal Gear Solid 2 and the photo viewer screens during the Tanker portion of the game.
 The whole metal gear series has a lot of UI design I love, especially Metal Gear Solid 3.
 I figured Otacon, a computer programer and engineer, could have used a site like this himself in his own programming endeavors.
 During some of the font searching I did for this prject I found this cool blog post about the intent of font in MGS check it out if [here](https://metalgearstuff.wordpress.com/2020/01/29/the-fonts-of-metal-gear-solid/) your interested!

 ## Summary
-This site allows you to login and signup for a project planning progream.
-Create projects and give them names and summerys.
-Delete projects as you finish them and update them along the way!
+This site allows you to login and signup for a project planning programe.
+Use the site to keep track of your project ideas, and mark them off apon completion.